 It's lunchtime.
 You're hungry, you don't have a lot of time and you're trying to eat healthy.
-You splurged and had a sandwich yesterday, so you feel like that means you should eat a salad today.
-But, you also really just want to eat a sandwich again.
+You splurged yesterday, so you feel like that means you should eat a salad today.
+But, you also really just want to eat a sandwich.

 It's easy to spin your wheels about what's actually considered healthy vs. unhealthy.
-So, when it comes to your daily lunchtime dilemma, is a sandwich really less healthy than a salad?
+So, when it comes to your daily lunchtime dilemma, is a salad really always the healthiest option?

-Leslie Ramirez, clinical dietitian at Houston Methodist, says that both can be healthy (and unhealthy) options — it all just depends on how you build your sandwich and how you build your salad.
+Leslie Ramirez, clinical dietitian at Houston Methodist, says that both can be healthy (and unhealthy) options — it all just depends on how you build each.

 "At the end of a meal, your stomach feels full based on the volume that fills it up, not the calories," explains Ramirez.
 "With either a sandwich or a salad, there's plenty of opportunity to increase volume without increasing calories.
 So, done correctly, a sandwich doesn't have to an unhealthy choice at all."

-Here are five tips that can help make any sandwich or salad a healthy lunch option.
+Here are five tips that can help make any sandwich or salad a healthy option.